Define, Discover, and De-Identify PII in Dark Data

 For optimal security and control, DarkShield runs on-premise, regardless of where the data lives.
 Click on the buttons below to learn more about each operation.

-Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) to ensure that data you're concerned about, or values you're specifically looking for, are found.
-Many other cloud, application, and proprietary platform connectors (e.g., Amazon, Facebook, MINA, JPA, Sharepoint, etc.) can also be supported.
+Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) -- and in Amazon S3 -- to ensure that data you're concerned about, or values you're specifically looking for, are found.
+Many other cloud, application, and proprietary platform connectors (e.g., Facebook, Google, MINA, JPA, Sharepoint, etc.) can also be supported.

 Define your data classes and masking rules, and match them with six different search techniques: